clflushopt/clflushopt.github.io/content/posts/sigmod-2025.md

 ## The work at hand.

-The original task description can be found [here](https://transactional.blog/sigmod-contest/2025) but long story short we need to write an in-memory join pipeline that has to be fast.
-Now, the codebase we have to work in is in C++ so that means I won't be very happy while doing this but since I wanted to finish before the submission deadline, because after the deadline the leaderboard was taken down, I wasn't going to port it to Rust before working on it.
+The original task description can be found [here](https://transactional.blog/sigmod-contest/2025) but tl;dr we need to implement an in-memory join pipeline that will, part of the larger system, execute queries from the [JOB](https://www.vldb.org/pvldb/vol9/p204-leis.pdf) benchmark.

-The challenge itself constrains you to touching a single file [execute.cpp](https://github.com/SIGMOD-25-Programming-Contest/base/blob/main/src/execute.cpp) and you are not allowed the use of third-party libraries[^1].
+The challenge constrains your changes to be on a single file [execute.cpp](https://github.com/SIGMOD-25-Programming-Contest/base/blob/main/src/execute.cpp) and disallows using third-party libraries[^1].

-Now like every C++ projects you end up working on, chances are it won't build from the get go which was the case here since there's an include for `<hardware.h>` which doesn't exist in the original repo this was easy to fix, just write our own file with our own machine specs.

-My machine in this case my desktop equipped with a Ryzen 9950X all benchmarks and numbers were computed on it so you might have a different baseline than I did and it's also a bit tricky to compare to the open leaderboard but still.
+All benchmarks and tests were ran on a Ryzen 9950X machine with 64GBs of memory running on Fedora.

 ```c++
 // Architecture from `uname -srm`.